-For instructions on buying Vault or starting a free trial, see Buy Google Vault.
+For instructions on how to buy Vault or to start a free trial, see Buy Google Vault.

 Do not delete the account.
-If you delete a user, you also delete that user's Vault archive.
+If you delete a user, you also delete any data retained by Vault.

 No. For security reasons, Vault can only be accessed through https://ediscovery.google.com.

-Customers can set email archive retention periods to meet their needs.
-Learn more about using Vault for email retention.
+You can set retention periods to meet your needs, including indefinite retention.
+Learn more about Vault retention.

 All Vault administrator actions are monitored and tracked in an audit trail.
-If a user with privileges to change the retention period attempts to do so, that action will be tracked in the audit log.
-The action cannot be removed from the audit log.
+If a user with privileges to change the retention period attempts to do so, that action is tracked in the audit log.
+The action can't be removed from the audit log.
 Learn more about Vault’s audit capabilities.

 Users can delete messages and items in Google services, but any data that's subject to a retention rule or hold remains available to admins through Vault.
 Deleted messages retained by Vault don't count against users' storage.
 Learn more about using Vault for retention.